Regina 7.4 Calculation Engine

 This is a fast (constant time) operation.

-It does not matter if this and the given cut have different sizes (i.e., work with different number of top-dimensional simplices); if they do then this cut will be resized as a result.
+It does not matter if this and the given cut have different sizes (i.e., work with different numbers of nodes); if they do then this cut will be resized as a result.

 The cut that is passed (src) will no longer be usable.